-A historian by training, she was previously a Senior Lecturer in History.
-She is the author of two books about New Zealand during the Second World War and one of the editors of The Gendered Kiwi, a collection of essays discussing New Zealand gender relations.
-She and Caroline Daley edited the New Zealand Journal of History for ten years from 2003–13.
+A New Zealand historian, Deborah was previously a Senior Lecturer in History.
+She is the author of more than twenty articles and two books The Women's War: New Zealand Women, 1939-45, and Love in Time of War: Letter Writing in the Second World War.
+With Caroline Daley she edited The Gendered Kiwi, a collection of essays discussing New Zealand gender relations.

 Research | Current

 - New Zealand social and cultural history

 Teaching | Current

 Deborah Montgomerie has supervised theses on a wide variety of topics in New Zealand and American history, with a particular focus on twentieth century social and cultural history.